MOzkutuk/firstHelloAcademy/README.md

 ```

-- And make sure you enter your database name in here correctly insted of **_firsthelloacademy_** and if your port number is different change it too.
+- And make sure you enter your database name,username and password in here correctly insted of **_firsthelloacademy_** and if your port number is different change it too.

 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/firsthelloacademy
+spring.datasource.username=firsthelloacademy
+spring.datasource.password=firsthelloacademy
 ```
 - Use these to login